nil3sh99/DS-DAA/README.md

 # DS-t
-Contains essential Data Structur codes in Python and C++.
+Contains essential Data Structure codes in Python and C++.